Prioritize vulnerabilities

 To learn more about DSS, see Concepts: Davis Security Score.

-1. On the Prioritization page, in the filter bar, select Risk assessment.
+1. On the Prioritization page, in the filter field, select Davis Assessment.

 2. Select the options you're interested in.

-1. On the Prioritization page, select a vulnerability title.
+1. On the Prioritization page, select a vulnerability.

-2. On the details page of the vulnerability, look for Reachable data assets.
+2. In the side panel, go to Affected entities and look for Reachable data assets.

 reachable data assets